jarreed0/ArchGE/README.md

 #ArchGE - A 2D Game Engine written in C++ and using SDL2

-#ArchGE is being drastically reconfigured right now on my PC.
-The "tmp" classes are from the last version of ArchGE, so they are being remade.
-Any functions in them are subject to change.

 Also the splashscreen doesn't work anymore so bypass it like how it in this [example](testgames/test/main.cpp).

 ![alt tag](http://archeantus.net/images/engine-logo.gif)